Friendly Persuasion (1956 film): Plot

 In Jennings County, Indiana, in 1862, Jess Birdwell is a farmer and patriarch of the Birdwell family whose Quaker religion conflicts with his love for the worldly enjoyments of music and horse racing.
-Jess's wife Eliza, a Quaker minister, is deeply religious and steadfastly maintains the Quaker peace testimony.
-Jess's daughter Mattie wants to remain a Quaker but has fallen in love with cavalry officer Gard Jordan, a love that is against her mother's wishes.
-Jess's elder son Josh is torn between his hatred of violence and a conviction that to protect his family he must join the home guard and fight the invaders.
-The family's youngest member is "Little" Jess, who is forever at war with his mother's pet goose.
+Jess's deeply religious wife, Eliza, a Quaker minister, steadfastly maintains the Quaker peace testimony.
+Jess's daughter, Mattie, wants to remain a Quaker but has fallen in love with Union cavalry officer Gard Jordan, against her mother's convictions.
+Jess's elder son, Josh, is torn between hatred of violence and the compulsion to protect his family by joining the home guard to fight invaders.
+The family's youngest member, "Little Jess", is forever teasing his mother's reciprocating pet goose, Samantha.
 Enoch, a runaway slave, is a laborer on their farm; his children are still enslaved in the South.

-The story begins as a tale of Quakers trying to maintain their faith as they go to meeting on First Day (Sunday); contrasted with the Birdwells' neighbor Sam Jordan and other members of the nearby Methodist Church.
-The mood shifts when the meeting is interrupted by a Union officer who asks how the Quaker men can stand by when their houses will be looted and their families terrorized by approaching Confederate troops.
+The Quaker community tries to maintain their faith as they go to meeting on First Day (Sunday), contrasted with the attitudes of Birdwells' neighbor, Sam Jordan, and other members of the nearby Methodist Church.
+Interrupting the Quaker meeting, a Union officer asks how the Quaker men can stand by when their houses will be looted and their families terrorized by approaching Confederate troops.
 When confronted with the question of his being afraid to fight, Josh Birdwell responds that it might be the case.
-His honesty provokes the wrath of Purdy, a Quaker elder who condemns people who do not believe as he does.
+His honesty provokes the wrath of Purdy, a Quaker elder, who condemns people who do not believe as he does.